operaton/documentation/docs/documentation/user-guide/process-engine/database/database-configuration.md

 ## Jdbc Batch Processing

-<a name="jdbcBatchProcessing"></a>Another configuration - `jdbcBatchProcessing` - sets if batch processing mode must be used when sending SQL statements to the database.
+Another configuration - [jdbcBatchProcessing](../../../../documentation/reference/deployment-descriptors/tags/process-engine.mdx#jdbcBatchProcessing) - sets if batch processing mode must be used when sending SQL statements to the database.
 When switched off, statements are executed one by one.
 Values: `true` (default), `false`.

-Known issues with batch processing:

 * batch processing is not working for Oracle versions earlier than 12.
 * when using batch processing on MariaDB and DB2, `jdbcStatementTimeout` is being ignored.